marsela/3rd-Project_The-Secret-Behind-Warren-Buffets-Words/README.md

 * **Step 3:**  Clean the text by removing stop words and stemming other words

-We will grab the annual reports from Berkshire's corporate website.
-Unfortunately, the website only has annual reports dating back to 1977.
-If our model produce usable results, we would further add to the accuracy of the model by adding those missing reports.
-For the target feature, we will us the "Berkshire’s Performance vs. the S&P 500" table from this year's annual letter to shareholder.
+We will study the annual reports from Berkshire's corporate website.
+Unfortunately, this website only has annual reports dating back to 1977.
+If our model produces usable results, we would further add to the accuracy of the model by adding the missing reports.
+For the target feature, we will use the "Berkshire’s Performance vs. the S&P 500" table from this year's annual letter to the shareholder.
 We will create both a classification model and a prediction model.
 Once we have created our prediction algorithms, we will take this year’s annual report and predict the year-end stock performance.
 In particular, we want to answer these two questions:

 1. Will Berkshire Hathway(BRK) Out Perform The S&P 500?
 (Classification Model)
 2. What is the predicted stock performance of Berkshire?
 (Regression Model)

-This analysis was done purely for educational purposes.
+This analysis was conducted purely for educational purposes.
 Our goal was to get familiar with the methodology behind Natural Language Processing.
 There was no expectation for a model created using the words written in an annual report to have any prediction validity.
-Though our models did produce results that seem to indicate some value being added by analyzing the words of an annual report, our computational limitation did not allow us to remove overfitting as a possible culprit for model accuracy.
+Though our models did produced results that seemed to indicate some value that was added by analyzing the words of an annual report, our computational limitation did not allow us to remove overfitting as a possible culprit for model accuracy.

-Though it is quite possible that the chairman may use words that seem to indict a more optimistic outlook on the prospects of Berkshire Hathaway, it would still be virtually impossible to use those words to extrapolate a regression model.
+Though it is quite possible that the chairman may use words that seem to indicate a more optimistic outlook on the prospects of Berkshire Hathaway, it would still be virtually impossible to use those words to extrapolate a regression model.
 For a classification model, we would need a near-perfect accuracy rate before we could even begin to assume that modeling the success compared to the S&P 500 is possible.

 ###  Book Value versus Market Value